donutrj/verdigris2/content/Rules/Combat.md

 If the defender has a shield while defending from a ranged attack (except for blackpowder weapons) they get a +1 bonus in their reflex save
 ### Mounted Combat
 Mounts act on the same turn as their rider.
 Unless trained otherwise, a horse’s natural reaction to danger is to run.
-When trying to convince a horse to take an action outside its training or tendencies, make a personality test.
+When trying to convince a horse to take an action outside its training or tendencies, make a charisma test.
 + Once in a melee, a horse will attack perceived threats using its Quality + Bonus similar to  an attack as made by a player.
 This test cannot be pushed.
 + The rider gets a +1 to all melee tests made when on horseback as long as their weapon does not have the Short quality.
 + Ranged weapons cannot be shot or reloaded on horseback without the requisite talents.